Access to Health

 Lake Tanganyika

 Together with the Environmental Advocacy Center, ATH built an ongoing partnership with the Lake Tanganyika Floating Health Clinic to provide targeted, responsive research.
 The 2017 ATH team was asked to look at the complex issue of the negative environmental impacts of bed-nets on riverine communities.
-ATH and the Environmental Advocacy Center also worked with the Floating Health Clinic to assess the existing hydrocarbons law in the Democratic Republic of the Congo and to propose reforms based on best practices in the area of environment and anti-corruption regulations.
+ATH and the Environmental Advocacy Center also worked with the Floating Health Clinic to assess the existing hydrocarbons law in the Democratic Republic of the Congo and to propose reforms based on best practices in environment and anti-corruption regulations.

 Sudan